Guide

 Type: Digital stamp card | Industry: Restaurant

-Marco's printed a QR code and taped it to the counter.
-They launched a wallet-based stamp card.
+A neighborhood restaurant printed a QR code and taped it to the counter.
+They launched a wallet-based stamp card, the same model behind the Portillo's Perks loyalty programme at chain scale.
 In the first weekend, 87 customers signed up.
 No hardware.
 No app store.
 No training needed.

 The lesson here is simple.
 Most loyalty programs fail at sign-up, not at rewards.
 Friction kills programs before they start.